 When asked in the BLUU Survey what freedom looks like; one Black UU responded:

 “It looks like us organizing and having the room to imagine, create, fight, mess up and be forgiven without sacrificing ourselves, our people, or our principles to appease others.”

 That is exactly what informed the restructuring of #BLUUMicro30.
 Highlights of this restructuring include:

 #BLUUMicro30 Action Teams will be determined by geographical region to ensure that teams (or team members) are able to connect in person.

 #BLUUMicro30 Action Teams will now be supported by Black UU community members acting as #BLUUMicro30 Regional Leads.
 If you're interested in being part of a cohort of emerging leaders in BLUU, find the application here.

-The Fall/Winter 2018 campaign is being developed by a group of Black UUs: Team Sankofa under the leadership of BLUU Community Organizer, Paige Ingram.
+The Spring 2019 campaign is being developed by a group of Black UUs: Team Sankofa under the leadership of BLUU Community Organizer, Paige Ingram.